ConvertKit/convertkit-wordpress/readme.txt

 - Using the ConvertKit Broadcasts block in Gutenberg
 - Using the `[convertkit_broadcasts]` shortcode in the Classic Editor

+= Sell Products =

+Embed buttons, or link text, to sell your ConvertKit Products in seconds - whether digital goods, paid newsletters, coaching and more.

 = Plugin Integrations =